-If I had a million dollars, I would buy top-notch educations for my daughters at the most prestigious universities in the world.
+If money were no object, I would buy top-notch educations for my daughters at the most prestigious universities in the world.
 I would pre-pay for years of therapy with smart, insightful clinicians.
 I would take them to every conference, seminar, and rally for female empowerment.
 Because I worry that it will take years of education and coaching to compensate for the messages they unknowingly receive about the value of girls every day.

 “The Girl” By City and Colour